Frequently Asked Questions

 See our policy

 • Yes.
 We have simple, attractive uniform policy.
 There is a daily uniform and a performance uniform.
+This applies for Pre-K 3/4 all the way through 12th.

 See our policy.